MuffinTastic/wowanothervoxlap/README.md

 # wowanothervoxlap

-This repo contains all of the code I wrote while working with Ken Silverman's VOXLAP engine.
+This repo contains all of the code I wrote while working with Ken Silverman's VOXLAP engine in 2017.

 Provided as-is; do not expect tech support or easy compilation.